ABOUT THE PROJECT

 Click on the photos below to provide more detailed input on any of the six focus areas.

-Thank you for your feedback.
-Public input, along with input from targeted stakeholders and internal expertise will be used to revise the Responsible Pet Ownership Bylaw.
-Feedback from phase 2 engagement is being reviewed and will be used to update bylaw amendments before presenting to the SPC on Community & Protective Services and City Council between March and April 2021.
+Public input, along with input from targeted stakeholders and internal expertise, research and best practices, will be used to develop potential amendments to the Responsible Pet Ownership Bylaw.
+These amendments will be presented to the Standing Policy Committee on Community & Protective Services and City Council in April 2021.

 Barking Lot - A cat-alogue of ideas